First Roll: Kentmere 400

 In the fall I messaged Jennifer if she would be interested in creating some work and she agreed.
 I was super excited about this because I needed a mental health day from work.
 So we both had a Friday off and I met her at her awesome studio apartments in downtown Boise.
 We shot a ton this day, however I told her I had a roll of film that required a ton of sun.
 So we did one last outfit change and headed outside her apartment into the sun to feed the FP4+ extreme hunger for light.
 I rated this roll at box speed (ISO 125) and went through the roll pretty quick and it sort of saddens me there is no 220 of this in current production.
 As much as I love the 6x7 negative size, it really cuts short a roll at 10 exposures and if you only have one roll you become quite stingy on pushing the shutter.

 Usually I am a Kodak fan boy at heart and I LOVE shooting Kodak Tri-X 400 but I was looking to explore other black and white films and when I ordered my Fomapan rolls forever ago I thought why not FP4 too?
 This roll was a joy to shoot and I honestly will be investing in more to keep stock in my fridge.
-The contest is perfect for my taste, nice rich blacks, solid middle gray and great highlights.
+The contrast is perfect for my taste, nice rich blacks, solid middle gray and great highlights.
 It was easy and quick for scanning, I barely spent anytime on adjustments, in fact I spent more time on removing dust.
 Kodak Tri-X is great but for more mid day shooting and harsh sunlight, FP4 will be an easy go to without hesitation.

 First Roll: Fomapan 200